syl20bnr/spacemacs-elpa-mirror/melpa/js-comint-readme.txt

-js-comint.el is a comint mode for Emacs which allows you to run a compatible javascript repl like Node.js/Spidermonkey/Rhino inside Emacs.
+This program is a comint mode for Emacs which allows you to run a compatible javascript repl like Node.js/Spidermonkey/Rhino inside Emacs.
 It also defines a few functions for sending javascript input to it quickly.